zhan4429/cs116_ctf/team22_report.md

 - Joel Han
 - Yucheng Zhang

-## Unsolved challenges:
+## Executive Summary

-- Challenge 4: All your base64 are belong to us.

-- Challenge 9: Buried in the dump, redux: needle in the haystack.

-- Challenge 13: LOLCAP.

-- Challenge 14: notuber.
+- This Capture the Flag challenged our ability to find a variety of vulnerabilities on a target site by "thinking like an attacker".
+Out of 15 flags, we successfully "captured" 11 of them and recorded our process of how we acquired (and in some cases stumbled!) upon the flags.
+     - We worked together to decipher clues and tackle some of struggles we encountered (and indeed many struggles there were...)
+     - Out of the available flags, we were unable to capture any worth 400 points... which to say the least frustrated us to no end.
+          - Unsolved Flags: 4, 9, 13, 14
+- There were several tools we used that were extremely valuable - we would have encountered many more difficulties without them pointing us in the right direction...
+- If given the opportunity to do another CTF, all of us would want to see/work through more examples!
+Like being thrown into the deep end of a pool to learn how to swim... there's no better way to learn than from hands-on experience.

 ## Two VERY useful tools used in vulnerability scan

 ### Gobuster: Find hidden files and web directories

 [Gobuster](https://github.com/OJ/gobuster) helped us solve several challenges by finding hidden files and directories that we couldn’t see just by browsing the site.
-Before we explain how we solved each challenge, we’ll first show Gobuster outputs.
+Before diving into how we solved each challenge, we’ll first show Gobuster outputs.
 These gave us clues like secret admin pages, robots.txt, .git, and cs40 homeworks that led us to the flags.

 ```